nojronatron/nojronatron.github.io/continuing-education/dotnet-aspire-learnings.md

 - Chris Noring

-Problems Aspire Exists To Fix:
+Problems Aspire Attempts To Fix:

 - Not easy to build distributed apps: Many components and configurations, caching and DB connection issues, etc.
 - Resiliency and telemetry are complex but necessary for a production system.
 - Reinventing the wheel, or just writing the same code and using the same system over and over again?
-- Docker containers with many moving parts, or multiple containers to assemble a system.
+- Docker containers with many moving parts, or multiple containers used to assemble a system.

 Key Aspire Features and Components: